Generative AI models capture realistic sea-ice evolution from days to decades

-Although the dynamics are dominated by the atmosphere at short time scales \cite{mohammadi-aragh_predictability_2018}, they expose a signature from the deeper ocean at longer time scales.
-Consequently, we find an alignment in the sea-ice drift and the velocity at the ocean surface in coupled sea-ice--ocean simulations (Fig. \ref{fig:long_term_dynamics}, e and f): sea ice circulates in front of the Alaskan and Canadian coast due to the Beaufort gyre, while the transpolar drift transports sea ice from growing zones to melting zones through the Fram strait.
-GenSIM's sea-ice drift matches these major ocean current in the Arctic basin (Fig. \ref{fig:long_term_dynamics}, d), even though the effective Beaufort gyre is displaced.
-Moreover, when analysing the sea-ice speed near the Fram strait (Fig. \ref{fig:long_term_dynamics}, g), GenSIM's drift has a similar evolution as neXtSIM's.
-Notably, GenSIM shows the sea-ice fastening similar to neXtSIM from 2003 to 2008, which remains unexplained by atmospheric forcings but aligns to an increase in the ocean velocity.
+Although the sea-ice dynamics are dominated by the atmosphere on daily scales \cite{mohammadi-aragh_predictability_2018}, the dynamics of sea ice and ocean remain aligned on year-long scales, as they are both driven by the general circulation from the atmosphere.
+Consequently, we find an agreement in the sea-ice drift and the ocean surface velocity in coupled sea-ice--ocean simulations (Fig. \ref{fig:long_term_dynamics}, f and g): sea ice circulates in front of the Alaskan and Canadian coast due to the Beaufort gyre, while the transpolar drift transports sea ice from growing zones to melting zones through the Fram strait.
+GenSIM's sea-ice drift matches these major ocean currents in the Arctic basin (Fig. \ref{fig:long_term_dynamics}, e), even though the effective Beaufort gyre is displaced.
+As only forcing available for sea-ice motion, the general atmospheric circulation (Fig. \ref{fig:long_term_dynamics}, h) determines GenSIM's overall smoother patterns.
+Remaining differences can be attributed to the mechanical response of sea ice on shorter time scales and to other indirect factors, such as the sea-ice concentration.
+Once again, GenSIM has apparently learned the long-term link between coupled sea-ice--ocean dynamics and atmospheric forcings by extracting spatial patterns from these forcings.

-GenSIM has seemingly learned the long-term dynamics caused by ocean currents without having access to an external ocean forcing.
-Combined with the learned long-term thermodynamical patterns, we hypothesise that GenSIM has learned an internal ocean emulator based on the given sea-ice conditions and the external atmospheric forcings.
-Solely trained by the criterion to predict the tendencies over 12 hours, GenSIM correctly infers slow year-long effects and uncovers hidden dynamics, even when their signal-to-noise ratio is diminishing in the training data.
-These rather surprising results explain how GenSIM can match its long-term evolution to numerical models and satellite observations in a warming climate.
+Without direct access to external oceanic forcings, GenSIM has nonetheless learned the long-term interplay between sea ice and ocean present in the coupled neXtSIM-OPA simulation.
+The learning of this interplay emerges from patterns that are encoded in the atmospheric forcings and their relationship to the land mask.
+Consequently, although trained solely trained to predict for a 12-hour lead time, GenSIM correctly infers slow multi-year effects and uncovers hidden influences from the ocean, even when their signal-to-noise ratio is diminishing for the training task.
+These results explain how GenSIM can match its long-term evolution to advanced physics-based models and satellite observations in a warming climate.

-\section{Consequences for AI-based Earth system models}
+\subsection{Consequences for AI-based Earth system models}